I am very passionate about studying plants and flowers. I love to garden in my free time.

 The plants are grown from seeds, which can be sown to a container of medium size.
 You can use a knife to gently nick the seeds to make the germination process faster.
 Just make sure that you nick the seeds gently without damaging them.
 Alternatively, you can also soak the seeds in water for about 24 hours.

 The soil in the pot should be well-drained and watered, but it should not become soggy.
 Water the plants regularly once the seeds germinate—just make sure watering does not make the soil soggy.

-Place the pots where they can get good exposure to sun; if they are kept indoors you can use artificial light or just use window light.
+Place the pots where they can get good sun exposure; if they are kept indoors you can use artificial light or just use window light.

-The ideal temperature suitable for the growth of these plants is 70 to 85 degree Fahrenheit, but they can manage on slightly colder conditions too.
+The ideal temperature suitable for the growth of these plants is 70 to 85 degrees Fahrenheit, but they can manage on slightly colder conditions too.
 You can move the plants indoors during wintertime and also if the outdoor temperatures become too cold or hot.

 Mimosa pudica plants are shrubs that usually reach about 30 to 40 cm in height, but some bigger plants can also reach up to 60cm.
 They are perennials.

 The Science Behind Mimosa Pudica

-It is believed that the physical reactions the plants show in response to the external factors is actually an attempt to protect themselves from outside dangers.
-The many experiments done on the mimosa pudica plants have actually led to the conclusion that they have a signalling system within their body which helps them to respond to the external triggers.
+It is believed that the physical reactions the plants show in response to the external factors are actually an attempt to protect themselves from outside dangers.
+The many experiments done on the mimosa pudica plants have led to the conclusion that they have a signalling system within their bodies that helps them to respond to external triggers.